A kitten pauses among the foliage of a shaded garden in Versailles.Continue reading “Photo du Jour: A Kitten at Versailles”

 Mont-Saint-Michel, an abbey built between the 11th and 16th centuries, rises from a rugged island on an overcast day.
 Located in France’s Normandy region, the Abbaye du Mont St-Michel, as it’s known in French, was added to UNESCO’s World Heritage List in 1979.
 It is dedicated to the Archangel Saint Michel.Continue reading “Photo du Jour: Morning at Mont-Saint-Michel”

-Père-Lachaise Cemetery has such extraordinary architectural detail; here is a second pictorial tribute to Paris’ largest cemetery.
+Père-Lachaise Cemetery has such extraordinary, moving details.
+Here is a second photo essay dedicated to Paris’ largest cemetery.

 In the shadows of Notre Dame, we waited for just under an hour to ascend the 387 stairs of the cathedral’s north tower.

 Once high above the rooftops of Paris, we strolled about the Galerie des Chimères marveling at the figures there.
 The statues gazing at La Tour Eiffel and Sacré Coeur are technically not gargoyles since they are spoutless.
 Also, these animal hybrids are not original to Notre Dame, since they were added during renovations in the nineteenth century.Continue reading “Photo du Jour: The Gargoyles and Grotesques of Notre Dame”